jcervas/jcervas.github.io/2023/SPP/readme.md

-# Replication Code for Massive Election Fraud?: A Compendium of Statistically Fallacies in Claims about the 2020 Presidential Election

-By: Bernard Grofman & Jonathan Cervas

-Conditionally Accepted, Minor Revisions, Statistics and Public Policy
+Accepted, Statistics and Public Policy

 ------------------------------------------------------------------------